openPMD/openPMD-standard/STANDARD.md

  - `time`
    - type: *(float / REAL8)*
    - description: the time corresponding to this iteration.
 Because at one given iteration, different quantities may be defined at different times (e.g. in a staggered code), this time is defined as a global reference time for this iteration.
-This ambiguity is then resolved at the *record* level
-     (see below), where each quantity has an attribute `timeOffset` which corresponds to its offset with respect the reference `time`.
+This ambiguity is then resolved at the *record* level (see below), where each quantity has an attribute `timeOffset` which corresponds to its offset with respect the reference `time`.

-	For instance, in a staggered PIC code, the `time` attribute can be the time at which the electric field is defined, and the magnetic field would then have a non-zero `timeOffset`.
+   - example: In a staggered PIC code, the `time` attribute can be the time at which the electric field is defined, and the magnetic field would then have a non-zero `timeOffset`.

  - `dt`
    - type: *(float / REAL8)*
    - description: The latest time step (that used to reach this iteration).
                   This is needed at the iteration level, since the time step may vary from iteration to iteration in certain codes.

  - `timeUnitSI`
     - type: *(double / REAL8)*
     - description: a conversation factor to convert `time` and `dt` to `seconds`
     - example: `1.0e-16`

 Unit Systems and Dimensionality: Required for each `Record`
 -----------------------------------------------------------